Planning for the future - Your relative's care and support

 - asking friends or family if they can help,

-- raising the issue with mental health services,
+- talking to mental health services,

 - talking to social services, or